|

 of something glinting beneath his ragged robes as he moved.

 A knife!
-Whats he going to do with a pricking great knife
+Whats he going to do with a pricking-great

 Gods turds!
 My Lady!

-Wolfram leapt to his feet and, despite the cramp in his limbs,
+Wolfram leaped to his feet and, despite the cramp in his limbs,

 sprinted after the stranger.